Fribb/anime-lists/README.md

 ### Generation and Corrections

-Lists above are generated through the [anime-lists-generator](https://github.com/Fribb/anime-lists-generator).
+The lists above are generated through the [anime-lists-generator](https://github.com/Fribb/anime-lists-generator).
 The generator will get the [anime-offline-database](https://github.com/manami-project/anime-offline-database/) and the [anime-lists](https://github.com/Anime-Lists/anime-lists/) projects and clean them up into a JSON format.
 Especially the anime-lists project has a lot of information that is not viable for a mapping project (like the TheTVDB ID set to "movie", etc.).

 Those resulting JSON files (`*-reduced.json`) are then merged based on the AniDB ID, since that is the most common denominator of both lists.